In today’s competitive environment, organizations are increasingly becoming result-oriented and are improving their working environment and culture.

-Here, the project manager is in charge of his project, and he has full authority over it.
-Everyone in his team reports to him.
-The projectized organization structure is opposite to the functional organization structure.
+Here, the project manager is in charge of the project, and has full authority over it.
+Everyone in the team reports to him.
+The projectized organization structure is the opposite to the functional organization structure.
 Here, either there will be no functional manager, or if he exists, he will have a very limited role and authority.

 The project manager has full-time team members working under him.
-If possible, all members are grouped together and are often co-located for the duration of the project to get optimum performance.
+If possible, all members are grouped together and are often co-located for the duration of the project for optimum performance.

-As I said earlier, in a projectized organization the project manager has all power and authority, but this does not mean that he has absolute authority to do everything he wishes.
+As I mentioned earlier, in a projectized organization the project manager has all power and authority, but this does not mean he has absolute authority to do everything he wishes.